Louisiana man cited for illegal possession of snakes - NewsBreak

 Louisiana man cited for illegal possession of snakes

-Caleb M. Hudson, 40, of Breaux Bridge, was cited on June 20 after officials say they found the snakes in plastic totes in Hudson’s home after receiving a tip and obtaining a warrant, according to LDWF Spokesman Adam Einck.
+Caleb M. Hudson, 40, of Breaux Bridge, was cited on June 20 after officials say they found the snakes in plastic totes in Hudson’s home after receiving a tip and obtaining a warrant, according to LDWF Spokesman Adam Einck.5-year-old airlifted to hospital after being burned by boiling water in south Alabama

 “Agents seized the two copperheads and donated them to the Audobon and Alexandria zoos,” said Einck in a press release.
 “Possession of venomous and restricted snakes brings a $250 to $500 fine and up to 90 days in jail.”Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.